junebloom/fae/README.md

 - `event` is the name of the event that the system listens for, and
 - `action` is the function that is triggered when the event occurs.

-You may have noticed that the action takes the `app` instance as an argument.
+> You may have noticed that the action takes the `app` instance as an argument.
 [More on this in a minute.]()

+Let's start the system.

 ```js
 // Grooming will happen every sunrise until the system is stopped.